ed-curran/TrustSight/README.md

 </p>

 # TrustSight - The trust overlay for your browser.
-Browse the web with confidence - guided by the voices of those that you trust.
+Browse the web with confidence - guided by the voices you trust.

 ## What is it